Trump admin wants to slash funding for diplomacy

 "We call on you to ensure our nation also has the civilian resources necessary to protect our national security, compete against our adversaries, and create opportunities around the world," the generals said.

-The White House said that the budget for diplomacy and development would allow the US "to compete for influence against those who do not share America's values or interests, catalyze conditions to help aspiring partners achieve mutually beneficial economic and security goals, and respond to the emerging era of great power competition across political, economic and information domains."
+The White House said the budget for diplomacy and development would allow the US "to compete for influence against those who do not share America's values or interests, catalyze conditions to help aspiring partners achieve mutually beneficial economic and security goals, and respond to the emerging era of great power competition across political, economic and information domains."

 Last year, Congress largely ignored the administration's request for cuts, with many lawmakers voicing concerns similar to the generals'.

+That seems likely, according to Rep. Ed Royce, the California Republican who chairs the House Foreign Affairs Committee.
+"A strong, bipartisan coalition in Congress has already acted once to stop deep cuts to the State Department and Agency for International Development that would have undermined our national security.
+This year, we will act again," he said in a statement.

+"As I've said, diplomacy helps keep America strong and our troops out of combat.
+Our country faces urgent threats from North Korea, Iran and terrorists around the world," Royce continued.
+"Programs that are vital to our national interests should be prioritized."

-In contrast, the administration has requested $686 billion for the defense department, an $80 billion or 13% increase from the 2017 enacted level.
+In contrast, the administration has requested $686 billion for the Defense Department, an $80 billion or 13% increase from the 2017 enacted level.
 This includes $597 billion for the base budget, and $89 billion for Overseas Contingency Operations, which are used for dealing with crises such as the situation in Syria and Iraq.

-The administration said the fiscal year 2019 budget request of $37.8 billion for the State Department and Agency for International Development is meant to be focused on four areas: protecting security in the US and abroad, "renewing America's competitive advantage for sustained economic growth and job creation," promoting American leadership, and providing accountability to taxpayers.
+The administration said the fiscal year 2019 budget request for the State Department and Agency for International Development is meant to be focused on four areas: protecting security in the US and abroad, "renewing America's competitive advantage for sustained economic growth and job creation," promoting American leadership and providing accountability to taxpayers.

 The FY 2019 budget will help the US "strengthen and intensify international efforts to prevent North Korea, Iran and other actors from unlawfully acquiring weapons of mass destruction and their means of delivery," Tillerson wrote in the budget request.

-Tillerson also stressed the importance of border protection and a commitment to upholding the $38 billion, 10-year memorandum of understanding that the Obama administration signed with Israel - the largest in US history.
+Tillerson also stressed the importance of border protection and a commitment to upholding the 10-year memorandum of understanding that the Obama administration signed with Israel -- the largest in US history.
+Sullivan said Israel would get a $200 million increase in 2019 aid over last year for a total of $3.3 billion, reflecting a newly signed 10-year memorandum.

 The sharply curtailed budget comes at a time when State Department morale has been deeply damaged by what many in the building see as the administration's disrespect for diplomacy and Tillerson's "restructuring" program.
 Many noted that Tillerson seemed to have steep cuts built in before he had even had a chance to take the department's measure.

-The forced and voluntary departures of many senior and deeply experienced foreign service officers, and the apparent punishing of others by assigning them to trivial clerical work has left many in the agency shaken and alienated.
+The forced and voluntary departures of many senior and deeply experienced foreign service officers, and the apparent punishing of others by assigning them to trivial clerical work, has left many in the agency shaken and alienated.

-"Many senior leadership positions remain unfilled, undercutting America's global influence," the generals noted the departures in their letter.
+"Many senior leadership positions remain unfilled, undercutting America's global influence," the generals noted of the departures in their letter.
 "We call on you to ensure our nation also has the civilian resources necessary to protect our national security, compete against our adversaries, and create opportunities around the world."

 A recent study by Government Executive, reported on by the Atlantic, found that the number of foreign service officers fell by 12% over the first eight months of the Trump administration, while the civilian workforce shrunk 6%.

-Note: This article has been updated to reflect the State Department's explanation of why the White House and State Department initially issued different figures for the 2019 budget request.